nguyenkhois/build-environments/react-redux-typescript/README.md

 * Auto refresh
 * Your own styles in file `./styles.css`

+## Webpack config files
+There are 3 files for Webpack and they are used for different reasons.
+You can see more here on [Webpack guide](https://webpack.js.org/guides/production/).
+* `webpack.common.js`: common configs for webpack
+* `webpack.dev.js`: using for your development
+* `webpack.prod.js`: using for publishing your app

+You can view detail in this file `package.json`.

 Tested on:
 * Windows 10 (version 1803)
 * MacOS High Sierra (version 10.13)